lavi324/nginx-ingress-controller-setup/README.md

 Create 3 Docker hub repositories (frontend, backend and frontend Helm chart).
 Build and Push the Docker images.
 Create Kubernetes files with the new Docker images and apply.
+Search for the pods services external IP's and see that every thing is working (the frontend web page, the backand REST API and the Mogno DB collection.
+Now you can see that the app codes are working properly and can start to add more automation infrastructures.
+Create a Helm directory with the Chart.yaml and the frontend app kubernetes file.